By Agur Israel Thomas

 They typically target the poor, the desperate, and the needy so they promise healings, health, happiness, and wealth if they give generously according to their need [the more you give, the more you get (Matthew 15:1-6, Luke 20:47, & 21:2-3)].

 And when they’ve bewitched their congregation they will be able to gain what they want, and only the very few in their congregation will question their validity, policy, and character; for to question them is to question God.
-And when faced with criticism and scrutiny outside their congregation and influence, they would most commonly reply, “Touch not mine anointed…” taking the quote out of context [as contextually it really means “Do not harm my chosen” (1 Samuel 24:6 & 1 Chronicles 16:16-21)].
+And when faced with criticism and scrutiny outside their congregation and influence, they would most commonly reply, “Touch not mine anointed…” taking the quote out of context to prevent criticism against [as contextually it actually means “Do not harm my chosen” (1 Samuel 24:6 & 1 Chronicles 16:16-21)].

 Marcus Catoiu, “Transfiguration of Christ” Restored Traditions Pintrest.com Accessed 16, August 2020 https://www.pinterest.com/pin/419538521540969320/